 “Loren Rhoads started visiting cemeteries by accident.
 It was the start of a love affair with cemeteries that continues to this day.
 In Wish You Were Here, Rhoads blends history with storytelling and her photos accompany each essay.”—American Cemetery magazine

 “Wish You Were Here captures well why many of us find cemeteries fascinating: because of the history and stories of so many interesting people buried there!”—Richard Waterhouse, Waterhouse Symbolism Newsletter

 “‘It’s good to be a card-carrying member of the Association for Gravestone Studies,’ Loren writes.
 I agree.
 After half a lifetime of guided and self-guided tours, Loren observes, ‘What I’ve learned from cemeteries is that limestone melts, marble breaks, slate slivers, and sandstone cracks.’
 That is what draws some of us to graveyards.”—Christine Quigley, Quigley’s Cabinet

 “With her dead-on honesty and her fascination for the dark side of life in all its complexity, Loren’s writing never fails to make me think.”—Thomas Roche, Loren’s editor at Gothic.Net

-The book trailer for Wish You Were Here:
+The book trailer for the first edition of Wish You Were Here:

-As I promised in the Additional Resources of Wish You Were Here: Adventures in Cemetery Travel, here are links to the cemeteries I visited in the book which have been profiled on this blog:
+As I promised in the Additional Resources of Wish You Were Here, here are links to the cemeteries visited in the book that have been profiled on this blog: